 - A budget option would be the PowerPac PPT45 45L Electric Oven with 2 Trays

 These are a complete unit and come with the stovetop combined on top of the oven.
 These are great for smaller homes or outdoor kitchens.

 Recommended freestanding oven in Singapore: La Germania RIS95C61LBX Free Standing Oven (with Stovetop)

 Why buy this oven:

 - La Germania is an Italian brand.
-If you

 - Check out J Babies review of the La Germania cooking hob

 - For a smaller and cheaper option, check out the La Germania AM64C61CX Free Standing Oven